 5) Durable outsole

-As the outer sole is the bottom of the running shoes, it will quickly wear off.
+Since the outside sole serves as the bottom of the footwear, it will quickly wear off.
 This makes it a fundamental part of your search.
 There are choices to choose from – the designs, the materials, the length of the heels, and the traction, of course.

 The most important thing to look out for is an outer sole with an excellent grip and traction while running on varying surfaces.

-Trail running soles typically use low density or soft rubber to allow for a better grip on different terrains – grassy, muddy, or rocky.
+Low density or soft rubber is frequently used in trail running soles to improve traction on a variety of surfaces including grassy, muddy or rocky terrains.
 That’s the reason why there is a shoe designed for trail running and for running in asphalt.

 Check if the sole runs all the way to the tip of the shoe, or does it come with reinforcements to surely protect the foot from impact?
 Good running shoe stores will help you find the right outsole for your requirements.